autumoswitzerland/autumo-beetroot/README.md

 <!-- CONFIGURATION AND PASSWORDS -->
 ## Configuration and Passwords

-Have a look at 'cfg/beetroot.cfg'.
+Have a look at `cfg/beetroot.cfg`.
 Every configuration parameter is explained.
 You can run beetRoot with ALL passwords encoded if you wish.
 You can define, if passwords used in the configuration file should be encoded.
 The same for passwords stored in the beetRoot-database-table 'users'.

-There are two configuration variables for this: 'admin_pw_encoded' & 'db_pw_encoded' (yes/no).
+There are two configuration variables for this: `admin_pw_encoded` & `db_pw_encoded` (yes/no).

-For security reasons, you should change the secret key seed ('secret_key_seed') in the beginning and then generate new passwords with the tool 'pwencoder.sh/pwencoder.bat'.
-If you do, you have to change the initial encoded password for the beetRoot 'admin' user in the database to gain access again!
+For security reasons, you should change the secret key seed (`secret_key_seed`) in the beginning and then generate new passwords with the tool `pwencoder.sh/pwencoder.bat`.
+If you do, you have to change the initial encoded password for the beetRoot `admin` user in the database to gain access again!

-**NOTE**: All passwords are **beetroot** in the beginning!
+**NOTE**: All passwords are `**beetroot**` in the beginning!

 Furthermore, the configuration offers wide possibilities of customization for your app, such as: